Varshi2799/TFTG/README.md

-4) Load the data from the transcription factor target database and load it into pandas dataframe:
+*4) Load the data from the transcription factor target database and load it into pandas dataframe:*

 !wget https://www.grnpedia.org/trrust/data/trrust_rawdata.human.tsv